rubengardner/rpsls/README.md

 ### Testing using tools

-* Google Developer Tools: Google developer tools (Chrome DevTools) was used as debugging tool.
-The code was inspected modified here, before changing the source code.
+* Google Developer Tools: Google developer tools (Chrome DevTools) were used as debugging tool.
+The code was inspected and modified here, before changing the source code.

-* [Am I Responsive](http://ami.responsivedesign.is/):site was used to check the responsiveness of the web page
+* [Am I Responsive](http://ami.responsivedesign.is/): site was used to check the responsiveness of the web page

 * [W3C Markup](https://validator.w3.org/#validate_by_input+with_options) was used to check for any errors within the HTML pages.
-Two errors where found that were subsequently fixed.
+Two errors were found that were subsequently fixed.

-Index page html validation screenshot:
+Index page Html validation screenshot:
   ![Html validation 1](./assets/media/html_errors.png)

 [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) was used to check for any error within the CSS stylesheet.
 No errors were found.

-Css style sheet validation screenshot:
+CSS style sheet validation screenshot:
   ![Css validation ](./assets/media/css_errors.png)

 [JSHints JavaScript Code Quality Tool](https://jshint.com/) was used to check for any error within the CSS stylesheet.
-As seen in the sreencshot, multiple errors were found.
+As seen in the sreenshot, multiple errors were found.

 JavaScript style sheet validation screenshot:
   ![JavaScript validation ](./assets/media/javascript_errors.png)

-  Some errors couldn't be fixed because the functionality of th eweb page depend on them.
+  Some errors couldn't be fixed because the functionality of the web page depends on them.
 These errors are shown below.

 JavaScript style sheet validation screenshot:
   ![JavaScript validation after](./assets/media/js_errors_after.png)

-Accessibility	of the page was tested using  lighthouse (chrome developpers tools)
+Accessibility	of the page was tested using lighthouse (chrome developer tools)

-Lightouse validation screenshot:
+Lighthouse validation screenshot:
  ![Lighthouse validation](./assets/media/lighthouse.png)

 ## Manual testing